Writings about Music

 Gangadhara is closer to Image:

-Hummingbird Canyon presents Language happening to paint Image too.
+Hummingbird Canyon presents Language happening to paint Image, too.

 Natabhairavi straddles both worlds simultaneously.